titanicsend/testahedron/README.md

 ### About LX Studio

-Initial impressions are that LX is powerful and thoughtful, though less documented than ideal.
+Initial impressions are that [LX](https://github.com/heronarts/LXStudio) is powerful and thoughtful, though less documented than ideal.
 The maintainer, Mark Slee, is incredibly kind and responsive over email ([mark@heronarts.com](mailto:mark@heronarts.com)).
-LX is not technically open source - I've copied some of it's license here:
+LX is not open source - I've copied some of it's license here:

 ---